PlutoZhang/Zowe-docs/topics/cli-uninstallcli.md

 # Uninstalling Brightside CLI

-Application developers and systems programmers can uninstall Brightside CLI at any time.
+Application developers can uninstall Brightside CLI from their PC at any time.

 **Follow these steps:**
 1. Issue the following command: